Albanerpetontidae: Description

 Albanerpetontids were small (several cm to several tens of centimetres in length) and superficially lizard-like.
 The skin of albanerpetontids was embedded with bony, fish-like scales.
 The forelimbs only had four digits, while retaining five digits on the hindlimbs.
 The morphology of the complete three-dimensionally preserved skull of Yaksha peretti suggests that albanerpetontids had ballistic tongues akin to those of chameleons and plethodontid salamanders, as evidenced by the presence of an elongated rod shaped bone in the jaw cavity, dubbed the hyoid entoglossal process, which in life was embedded within the tongue.
 Analogous bones exists in chameleons and plethodontids, which allow rapid propulsion of the tongue.
 A hyoid entoglossal process is also known from Celtedens megacephalus, suggesting that the presence of a ballistic tongue is characteristic for the group.
 Distinguishing apomorphic traits characteristic of albanerpetontids include a complex mortise and tenon–like joint connecting the dentary bones at the front of the jaw, teeth which are non-pedicellate and slightly tricuspid (bearing three cusps), the frontal bones of the skull display raised polygonal sculpturing, and three anterior cervical components form an 'atlas–axis' complex, similar to that of amniotes.
+As the middle ear is unknown, it is currently unknown whether the batrachian operculum was present.